Antonio Reynoso

-Antonio Reynoso (born May 9, 1983) is an American politician and community organizer currently serving as Borough president of Brooklyn since 2022.
+Antonio Reynoso (born May 9, 1983) is an American politician and community organizer serving as borough president of Brooklyn since 2022.
 He is a member of the Democratic Party, and was elected Brooklyn borough president in the 2021 election.
 He previously was a member of the New York City Council for the 34th district from 2014 to 2021.
 The district included portions of Bushwick, Greenpoint, and Williamsburg in Brooklyn and Ridgewood, Queens.

+In 2026, Reynoso announced a run for New York's 7th Congressional district to succeed retiring incumbent Nydia Velázquez, who endorsed him.
+He was defeated in the Democratic primary by democratic socialist Claire Valdez.

 Early life and career

 Reynoso was born in Brooklyn and raised in the Los Sures section of Williamsburg to immigrant parents from the Dominican Republic.
 He graduated from Le Moyne College with a bachelor's degree in political science.

 Reynoso started his political career as a community organizer for NYC ACORN; one of his assignments was to organize childcare providers to join the United Food and Commercial Workers union.
-In 2009, he became Councilwoman Diana Reyna's chief of staff.
+In 2009, he became chief of staff to Diana Reyna, the member of the New York City Council for District 34.

 New York City Council

-In 2013, Reynoso ran for the New York City Council in the 34th Council district to succeed the term-limited Diana Reyna, for whom he previously served as chief of staff.
-The district included Bushwick, Ridgewood, and Williamsburg.
+With Reyna prevented from running for reelection in 2013 due to term limits, Reynoso ran to succeed her The district included Bushwick, Ridgewood, and Williamsburg.
 Reynoso succeeded to office after defeating Vito Lopez in the Democratic primary.

 During both his terms, Reynoso served as chair of the City Council's Committee on Sanitation & Solid Waste Management.
-He also co-chaired the Council's Progressive Caucus.
+He also co-chaired the council's Progressive Caucus.